syncfusion-content/ej2-grid-docs/ej2-javascript/grid/selection/selection.md

 * **Both** - Allows you to select rows and cells at the same time.

-The following example, demonstrates how to dynamically enable and change the `selectionSettings->mode` using the `DropDownList` control:
+The following example, demonstrates how to dynamically enable and change the `selectionSettings.mode` using the `DropDownList` control:

 {% if page.publishingplatform == "typescript" %}